YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 Next, select a service plan.

-There are categories like startups, businesses, and premiums, It presents a wide range of combinations of the number of servers and the memory, CPUs, nodes, disk resources, etc..
+There are categories like startups, businesses, and premiums, which present a wide range of combinations of the number of servers and the memory, CPUs, nodes, disk resources, etc.

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/a827fa1d-fb70-4f61-e81c-18636035ae61.png" width = 50%>